sparisi/gym_minatar/README.md

 </table>
 <br>
-Example of observation's second channel (info about cars): 1 and -1 denote the position of the car and (if the car is about to move, its trail -- see fourth row).
+Example of observation's second channel (info about cars): 1 and -1 denote the position of the car and (if the car moves at least 1 tile per step, its trail -- see fourth row).
 Intermediate values indicate the trail as well, but for when the car is not about to move yet (speed lower than 1).
-When rendered, this is depicted with smaller traces (see second and third row).
+When rendered, trails of fast cars take occupy tiles, while trails of slow cars are smaller (see second and third row).
+As the cars become faster, their trail gets longer (see animation above).

 ### [`Gym-MinAtar/Asterix-v1`](gym_minatar/asterix.py)